-- o Six-Year completion rates for all students remains an area of concern. - Achievement progress of students of Aboriginal ancestry remains significantly below our average achievement rate.
-Literacy rates for Secondary Students of Aboriginal ancestry are a concern. - Achievement progress of students with special needs remains considerably below our average achievement rate. - Monitoring the progress of children and youth in care (69% are students of Aboriginal Ancestry) remains a challenge.
+- o Six-Year completion rates for all students remains an area of concern. - Achievement progress of students of Aboriginal ancestry remains significantly below our average achievement rate. - Achievement progress of students with special needs and students in alternate programs remains considerably below our average achievement rate. - Monitoring the progress of children and youth in care (66% are students of Aboriginal Ancestry) remains a challenge.